abisop/nuttx-docs/en/implementation/device_drivers.md

 ### The I2C Tool

 Of course, like most rules, there are lots of violations.
-I2C is another bus and the the I2C "driver" is another transport similar in many ways to SPI.
-For I2C, there is an application at `apps/system/i2c` alled the "I2C tool" that will allow you access I2C devices from the command line.
+I2C is another bus and the the I2C \"driver\" is another transport similar in many ways to SPI.
+For I2C, there is an application at `apps/system/i2c` alled the
+\"I2C tool\" that will allow you access I2C devices from the command line.
 This is not really just a test tool and not a real part of an application.

 And there is a fundamental flaw in the I2C tool: it uses NuttX internal